+Byte Register Bit Signal Function Register Bit Definition

+I011

+70 896 Input Mode Configuration 00: Digital without Schmitt Trigger

+01: Digital with Schmitt Trigger

+897 10: Low Voltage Digital In

+11: Analog IO

+IO12

+71 904 Input Mode Configuration 00: Digital without Schmitt Trigger

+01: Digital with Schmitt Trigger

+905 10: Low Voltage Digital In

+11: Analog IO

+IO13

+72 912 00: Digital without Schmitt Trigger

+913 Input Mode Configuration 01: Digital with Schmitt Trigger

+913 10: Low Voltage Digital In

+11: Analog IO

+IO14

-Byte Register Bit Signal Function Register Bit Definition IO13 72 912 00: Digital without Schmitt Trigger 01: Digital with Schmitt Trigger 10: Low Voltage Digital In 11: Analog IO 913 Input Mode Configuration IO14 73 920 Input Mode Configuration 00: Digital without Schmitt Trigger 921 01: Digital with Schmitt Trigger 10: Low Voltage Digital In 11: Analog IO There are 3 standard IO settings that use the "Analog IO" configuration: Analog input/output, Digital input/output (with "Input mode" set to Analog input), and Digital output (with "Output mode" set to 1/2/4x 3-State Output).
+73 920 Input Mode Configuration 00: Digital without Schmitt Trigger

+01: Digital with Schmitt Trigger

+921 10: Low Voltage Digital In

+11: Analog IO

+There are 3 standard IO settings that use the "Analog IO" configuration: Analog input/output, Digital input/output (with "Input mode" set to Analog input), and Digital output (with "Output mode" set to 1/2/4x 3-State Output).
 The first setting is reserved for use with the ACMP, but the other two settings use the "Analog IO" configuration as a high-impedance input.
 It is important to note that these input modes won't be high impedance if the ACMP is enabled and connected to another input source.
 When two signals are connected to the ACMP's IN+ source, the voltage level at the ACMP's input depends upon the drive strength of the competing sources.

-Figure 4 shows the GreenPAK configured with IO14 as a Digital IO with a 1 M Ω pull-down resistor.
+Figure 2 shows the GreenPAK configured with IO14 as a Digital IO with a 1 M Ω pull down resistor.
 Since the OE pin is connected to 0 V, this pin is acting as an "Analog IO."
-As seen in Table 2, IO14 and V{DD} are both input options for ACMP0H.
+As seen in Table 1, IO14 and V{DD} are both input options for ACMP0H.
 In this example, IO0 is being used as a digital input to enable and disable the ACMP.

-Figure 4: GreenPAK Input Structure Test Schematic Figure 5 shows that IO14 in analog input mode is pulled HIGH by the V{DD} signal whenever the ACMP is enabled despite having an internal pull-down resistor.
+Figure 2: GreenPAK Input Structure Test Schematic

+Figure 3 shows that IO14 in analog input mode is pulled HIGH by the V{DD} signal whenever the ACMP is enabled despite having an internal pull down resistor.
 This behavior is caused by an internal connection between V{DD} and IO14.
 Similar behavior can be reproduced when one ACMP's IN+ port is connected to another ACMP's IN+ port.

-CH1 (Yellow): ACMP PWR UP (IO0) CH3 (Light Blue): Digital IO w/ Analog Input Mode Configuration (IO14)
+CH1 (Yellow): ACMP PWR UP (IO0)

+CH3 (Light Blue): Digital IO w/ Analog Input Mode Configuration (IO14)